actionml/harness/rest_spec.md

 | --- | --- | :---  | :---  | :---  | :--- |
 | POST | `/engines/<engine-id>/jobs` | JSON params for batch training if defined by the Engine | See Item responses | 202 or collection error responses | Used to start a batch training operation for an engine.
 Supplies any needed identifiers for input and training defined by the Engine |

-# JSON Responses
+# JSON

+Harness uses JSON for all POST and response bodies.
+The format of these bodies are under the control of the Specific Engines with some information layered on by Harness itself.

+Harness enforces certain conventions too.
+For instance all JSON types are allowed but are validated for their specific use case.
+Dates are supported as Strings of a common subset of ISO8601.
+Harness is a JVM (Java Virtual Machine) process and so supports the [Java ISO_DATE_FORMAT](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#ISO_DATE_TIME) for input strings.
+This includes most common formats with and without time zones, and what is called the "Zulu" format.

+## Responses

 Several of the APIs return information beyond the Response Code.
-These will be parsable as JSON in the following forms

  - GET `/engines/<engine-id>`.
 This corresponds to the CLI `harness engines status <engine-id>` The response is defined by the Engine to contain configuration and other status information.
 Performing `harness engines status <engine-id>` The CLI will display the JSON format for the Engine type.
+See the Engine docs for specific response bodies.

     ```
     {
         "comment": "some general human readable informational message",
         ...
         "jobId": "id of job",
-        "jobStatus": "inactive" | "executing" | "pending"
+        "jobStatus": "queued"
     }
     ```

- - POST `/engines/<engine-id>/jobs` and POST `/engines/<engine-id>/imports?<import-path>`.
-The corresponds to the CLI `harness train <engine-id>` and `harness import <path-to-json-directory>` With a Response Code of 202 expect a report of the form:
+ - **Example**: POST `/engines/<engine-id>/jobs` and POST `/engines/<engine-id>/imports?<import-path>`.
+These corresponds to the CLI `harness train <engine-id>` and `harness import <path-to-json-directory> <engine-id>` With a Response Code of 202 expect a report of the form:

     ```
     {
         "comment": "some general human readable informational message",
         "jobId": "id of job",
-        "jobStatus": "executing" | "pending"
+        "jobStatus": "executing" | "queued"
     }
     ```